 If you die with a net worth of $10 Million in 2009, you have to worry about estate taxes.
 The IRS will only allow you to transfer $3.5 Million tax-free to your beneficiaries.
 After that, every dollar you pass down gets taxed at a rate of 45%.

-In this case, 45% times $6.5 Million would equal a $2,925,000 tax bill her estate would owe.
+In this case, 45% times $6.5 Million would equal a $2,925,000 tax bill which her estate would owe.
 Here’s where life insurance comes into play.
 Life insurance is often used to pay estate taxes.
-So with a net worth of $10,000,000, you can see that a policy with about a $3 Million death benefit would be in order just to pay the tax bill.
+So with a net worth of $10,000,000, you can see that a policy with about a $3 Million death benefit would be just enough to pay the tax bill.